bumatic/manifold-docs/contents/getting_started/install.md

 ## Installation Prerequisites

-1. Manifold should be installed on a virtual of physical server with at least 1 CPU and 4 GB of RAM<sup>[1](#note-1)</sup>.
+1. Manifold should be installed on a virtual or physical server with at least 1 CPU and 4 GB of RAM<sup>[1](#note-1)</sup>.
 We've had good luck installing Manifold on [Google Cloud Compute instances](https://cloud.google.com/compute/docs/instances/), [AWS EC2 instances](https://aws.amazon.com/ec2/instance-types/), and [Digital Ocean droplets](https://www.digitalocean.com/).

 2. You will need to have root access to the server and the ability to shell into the server.